FunkinCrew/Funkin/.github/ISSUE_TEMPLATE/bug.md

-## If you're game is FROZEN and you're playing a web version, press F12 to open up browser dev window, and go to console, and copy-paste whatever red error you're getting
+## If your game is FROZEN and you're playing a web version, press F12 (or CRTL+SHIFT+I) to open up browser dev window, and go to console, and copy-paste whatever red error you're getting